 - Push the air recirculation button to the off position. - 2.
-Turn the air control dial to the 🤧 position. - 3.
-Turn on the fan control dial. - 4-4 Heater, air conditioner and audio systems

-4. Turn the temperature control dial to the desired position.
+Turn the air control dial to the "position." - 3.
+Turn on the fan control dial. - Turn the temperature control dial to the desired position.

 Defrosting or defogging

 This mode is used to defrost/defog the windows.